Rev. Patrick Wattigny, accused of child molestation, arrested in Georgia

 The same site says the facility has a chaplain and there are worship services available.

-Wattigny was not under any kind of prohibition keeping him in Louisiana when the warrants were issued for his arrest.

-St. Tammany Parish Chief Sheriff's Deputy George Cox said he expects Wattigny to be extradited back to Louisiana early next week.
+Wattigny as of Friday was awaiting transfer from Georgia to St. Tammany's jail in Covington.
+The Sheriff's Office said a transfer could occur by early next week.

 Under Louisiana law, anyone who is in "a position of control or supervision" over a minor and engages in sexual activity with that child can be booked with molestation of a juvenile.
-Because the alleged victim in this case is older than 13 but younger than 17, if convicted of molestation of a juvenile, Wattigny would face between five and 20 years in prison as well as a maximum fine of $10,000.
+Because the alleged victim is older than 13 but younger than 17, Wattigny would face between five and 20 years in prison if convicted of that specific crime.

-“It is deeply disturbing when an individual in a position of authority uses that position to prey on the most defenseless of our population – our children,” Sheriff Randy Smith said in a statement.
+“It is deeply disturbing when an individual in a position of authority uses that position to prey on the most defenseless of our population — our children,” St. Tammany Parish Sheriff Randy Smith said in a statement.

-A spokesperson for the archdiocese on Friday issued a statement saying, "Our prayers are with the victim of this abuse."
+A spokesperson for the archdiocese issued a statement Friday saying, "Our prayers are with the victim of this abuse."

 The statement added: "We have cooperated with the St. Tammany Sheriff's Office investigation and pledge our continued cooperation as this moves forward."

-Wattigny is the second New Orleans-area Catholic clergyman to be arrested on child sex charges in a little more than a year.
-Previously, deacon George Brignac had been charged with raping a child more than 30 years ago, but he died this summer while awaiting trial.
+Wattigny is the second New Orleans-area Catholic clergyman to be arrested on child molestation charges in a little more than a year.
+Last year, deacon George Brignac was charged with raping a child between 1979 and 1982.
+Brignac died in June while awaiting trial.

-The disclosures allegedly made by Wattigny to the archdiocese were made public at the same time as another north shore priest, Rev. Travis Clark, was arrested in Pearl River on obscenity charges.
+The disclosures allegedly made by Wattigny to the archdiocese became public at the same time another north shore priest, the Rev. Travis Clark, was arrested in Pearl River on obscenity charges.

 Clark allegedly had sex on the altar of Sts.
 Peter and Paul Catholic Church in Pearl River with two dominatrices within view of a passerby using a nearby sidewalk.

+Aymond this week said he would urge Wattigny and about a half-dozen other living diocesan clerics who are considered credibly accused of child molestation to undergo "laicization," a process by which they would leave the priesthood and return to the laity.
+Aymond said he would also make the same request of Clark.

-Ordained in 1994, Wattigny spent the first six years of his career working at St. Peter in Covington; Visitation of Our Lady in Marrero; and St. Elizabeth Ann Seton in Kenner.
+Ordained in 1994, Wattigny spent the first six years of his career working at St. Peter Catholic Church in Covington; Visitation of Our Lady in Marrero; and St. Elizabeth Ann Seton in Kenner.

 He became the pastor at St. Benilde Parish as well as the chaplain at Archbishop Rummel High School, both in Metairie, in 2000 and remained there until June 2013.

-That's when Wattigny became the pastor at St. Luke the Evangelist near Slidell, a post he held until his removal.
+That's when Wattigny became the pastor at St. Luke the Evangelist in Slidell, a post he held until his removal from ministry.

-While pastor at St. Luke, Wattigny also served as chaplain of Pope John Paul II High School, and was even its presidents for the 2017-18 academic year.
+While pastor at St. Luke, Wattigny also served as chaplain of Pope John Paul II High School in Slidell, and was its president for the 2017-18 academic year.

 It was at Pope John Paul where Wattigny's unraveling began.